ConteEmanuel/Project-04/README.md

 # Project-04
-a calculator with keyboard support and extras
+"A calculator with keyboard support and extras"

 "This is a Browser version of a Calculator with Keyboard Support, also the EXTRA function added for me here is a Night & Black Theme Button.